Chrislee1996/Christopher-Lee-Project-2/README.md

 >A delete & edit button should also be available incase the user changes their mind

 ## Models needed (so far)
-> User model for logging in
 > Comment model so users can share their thoughts on artist/songs
+> A favorite artist(or songs) that a user can have in their profile sharing their favorite songs/albums

 ## Stretch goals
 >Outputted artist should show a link to a some songs of the artist through youtube